 This photo of the golf club, believed to be from the Courier, was found by John Wharton, who used to live in Ogden.

-The Permanent Orienteering Course maps are available
+The waterproof Permanent Orienteering Course maps will be available

 Do you have any anecdotes, pictures, or short stories